 The Department of Enterprise Services (DES) is responsible for providing products and services to support state agencies and sets policies and procedures for the state's purchases.
 State agencies covered by the DES's procurement policies include all executive and judicial branches of state government including: offices; divisions; boards; commissions; higher education institutions; and correctional and other institutions.
 The DES may enter into agreements with other state agencies that delegate certain authority to those agencies to purchase their own goods and services.

 State law establishes certain preferences for the procurement of goods or services that meet a variety of criteria.
-The DES has established a purchasing and procurement policy favoring HFC-free products, or products that use ODS substitutes with comparatively low GWPs.
+In 2019 the Legislature directed the DES to establish a purchasing and procurement policy favoring HFC-free products, or products that use ODS substitutes with comparatively low GWPs.

 State Building Code Council.

 The State Building Code Council (SBCC) is a state agency that adopts and triennially updates the State Building Code (Code).
 The Code adopted by the SBCC establishes the minimum building, mechanical, fire, plumbing, and energy code requirements applicable to the construction of buildings.
-The SBCC must adopt rules that permit the use of allowed ODS substitutes and that do not require the use of the newly restricted ODS substitutes.
+In 2019 the Legislature directed the SBCC to adopt rules that permit the use of allowed ODS substitutes and that do not require the use of the newly restricted ODS substitutes.

 Application to Hydrofluorocarbons of Clean Air Act Provisions Addressing Ozone-Depleting Substances.

 The following provisions of the state Clean Air Act that currently apply to ozone-depleting substances (ODSs) are also applied to hydrofluorocarbons (HFCs):

 Ecology is no longer prohibited, in enforcing refrigerant restrictions, from imposing penalties or fines in areas where equipment to collect or recycle refrigerants is not easily available.